 I just purchased new bras that have a very strong rubber odor.
 They have been washed repeatedly but to no avail.
 Now they just sit in a box.
 Can someone help me find out how to remove the new rubber odor in this type of clothing?

 I've had good luck getting odors out with kitty litter.
 A good quality litter seems to work best.
-Put litter in a plastic bag, put the item on top of it and close it tightly.
-Let sit for 24 - 48 hours.
-Works great on smelly tennis shoes, smoke and pet odors.

 My husband sweats profusely in his sleep.
 It is so bad that I cannot get the stench out of our bed pillows.
 Most of them are down and cannot be washed in the washer machine.
 I have tried febreeze to no avail.
 Does anyone have a suggestion?